Bounded cohomology of transformation groups

-This map can be seen as a generalization of the construction given by Gambaudo-Ghys \cite{MR2104597} and Polterovich \cite{MR2276956}, used and extended later to study different conjugacy invariant norms on transformation groups \cite{eq, MR3391653, MR3044593, BKS, 1405.7931, MR2104597}.
-The former constructions were restricted only to non-trivial homogeneous quasimorphisms, that is, to a certain subspace of the second bounded cohomology.
-Here we are able to deal with the bounded cohomology in all dimensions.
+The map $\Gb$ can be seen as a~generalization of the construction given by Gambaudo-Ghys \cite{MR2104597} and Polterovich \cite{MR2276956}, which in particular was extensively used in the study of several conjugacy invariant norms on transformation groups \cite{MR3391653, MR3044593, BKS, eq, 1405.7931, MR2104597}.
+This construction was restricted only to non-trivial homogeneous quasimorphisms, that is, to a~certain subspace of the second bounded cohomology.
+In this paper we deal with bounded cohomology in all dimensions.

-The map $\Gb$ can be defined also for the exact and reduced bounded cohomology.
-Moreover, and it is an another novelty of the present paper, $\Gb$ has a counterpart that works for the \textit{ordinary cohomology} in all dimensions.
-However, the case of the ordinary cohomology seams to be less natural for our construction, and hence harder to work with.
+The map $\Gb$ can be also defined for the exact and the reduced bounded cohomology.
+Moreover, another advantage of $\Gamma_b$ is that it has a~counterpart that works for the \textit{ordinary cohomology} in all dimensions.
+However, the case of the ordinary cohomology seems to be less natural for our construction and harder to work with.